-If you’ve been smiling at the warmer weather forecasts, grinning at the flowering trees, and popping allergy pills like crazy, you too may be enjoying spring.
+If you’ve been smiling at the warmer weather forecasts, grinning at the flowering trees, and popping allergy pills like crazy– you too may be enjoying spring.

 It’s in season right now, and its crisp green goodness is the perfect addition to any springtime meal.
 If you’re looking for a simple and quick way to prepare your asparagus– this Lemon Roasted Asparagus is just about as easy and delicious as you can get.

 Serve these roasted asparagus stalks while they’re still hot, and try to avoid devouring them all before the rest of your meal is ready.
 Or– go right ahead and eat them all, and serve the rest of the food with no regrets.

 - 1 bunch of asparagus

-- 1 TB olive oil
+- 2 TB olive oil, divided

-- ~1 tsp salt, black pepper
+- 1/2 tsp black pepper

-Preheat oven to 450 F.
+- Preheat oven to 450 F.

-Roast 10-12 minutes depending on the thickness of your asparagus.
+- Roast 10-12 minutes depending on the thickness of your asparagus.